Decide whether you need a tool, a person, or a front-door system.

 Check whether the vendor understands local service businesses.

-Check proof, pricing, and fit guidance.
+Check proof, investment guidance, and fit guidance.

 Try a diagnostic tool before booking a sales call.